West Port Book Festival

 The West Port Book Festival was a book festival which was held in Edinburgh from 2008 to 2012.
 Initially it took place in August during the busy Edinburgh Festival season, but later it was held at different times in the year.
-The idea for the festival came from Hannah Adcock who was also the driving force behind it.
+The festival was run by Hannah Adcock and Peggy Hughes.

 It is of note due to its use of many working second-hand bookshop venues, pubs, fish and chip shops, cafés and art venues in the West Port for most of the events, and its insistence on free tickets for entry.
 Although the West Port Book Festival received some coverage claiming it was a formal rival to the much larger Edinburgh International Book Festival, the organisers stated that it was designed to complement rather than to challenge its much more famous cousin.

 Programme

 2008

 The first festival included some well known Scottish writers, as well as up and coming authors from around the world, including Ali Smith, Ian Rankin, Douglas Dunn, A. L. Kennedy, Kapka Kassabova, Ronan Sheehan, Rajorshi Chakraborti, Dilys Rose, Dean Parkin, Robert Alan Jamieson, Owen Dudley Edwards, and many others.